What do I need to know about living in the Dominican Republic?

 "Only come if you are retired, and have at least $3,000.00 USD per month to spend on expenses, and enough reserve cash to return to your country for medical treatment if you need because the medical system here is a total disaster.
 Also purchase Medi-Vac Insurance to be 100% certain you can be air lifted and repatriated in case of medical emergency.
 Do not move to this city, if you cannot deal with pollution and noise, rude people, constant traffic jams, crazy drivers.
 Only move here as a temporary stop in order to find your way into the more peacful interior town of Jarabacoa.
 If you are not retired, stay away if you are looking for work, unless you want to earn $400.00 USD each month,"

-remarked another expat who made the move to Santo Domingo.
+said another expat in Santo Domingo.

 "I would tell them to first visit, meet people in the Chamber of Commerce to get better acquainted with where to live and how to move around in the city,"